WaiveCar/Waivecar/src/views/site/faq.md

 * **Damage to the interior** Our costs to repair

 There's a few unfortunate events that can happen where we have pass the costs on to you:

 * **Public Garage Parking Fee** Cost to remove vehicle from garage + $40 parking violation
 * **Vehicle Recovery (inside Santa Monica)** Miscellaneous Recovery Costs
 * **Parking Ticket** Ticket Price + $20.00 Handling fee (unless user pays themselves)
 * **Impounded Vehicle** Cost of impound fee + $100 recovery

+<aside>The *best* way to avoid fees is to make sure the vehicle doesn't ever get too low.
+Remember, there's plenty of free places to charge a WaiveCar.</aside>

 If the car is physically damaged during the rental due to things such as an accident, we will hold
 $1,000 deposit and will return it to you if the insurance determines you are not at fault.